viktorpergjoka/spring-k8swatcher/README.md

 }

 ```
 This a valid example although it is not recomendeed because this Informer will watch in ALL namespaces for every Pod, every ConfigMap and every Service resources.
+So therefore it needs an user with all the permissions to watch on any namespace for any resource.

 ## Configuring Informers